 The river Lagan and the canal is an incredible asset, not only for the city, but for the wider region.
 Partners and communities are generating ideas and projects with the potential to transform all areas of Belfast and deliver the best benefits for the city and its neighbourhoods.
-There's a variety of Lagan Canal projects at different stages of progress.
+There's a variety of Lagan Corridor projects at different stages of progress.

 We want to create opportunities for tourism, employment, community engagement and economic growth and have created the Back to the River study as a strategic framework for the management and development of the Lagan from Belfast Harbour to Edenderry.